Generalized continued fraction expansions of complex numbers, and applications to quadratic and badly approximable numbers: Preliminaries

-\begin{proposition} Let the notation be as above.
-Then $|\qn|\to \infty$ as $n\to \infty$. \end{proposition} \begin{proof} Suppose to the contrary that $\sqn$ has a convergent subsequence; using Proposition~\ref{lazy1}\eqref{lazy1.1} we can then get that there exists an increasing sequence $\seq{{n_k}}$ in $\N$ such that $\{p_{n_k}\}$ and $\{q_{n_k}\}$ are convergent.
+\begin{proof} Suppose to the contrary that $\sqn$ has a convergent subsequence; using Proposition~\ref{lazy1}\eqref{lazy1.1} we can then get that there exists an increasing sequence $\set{n_k}$ in $\N$ such that $\set{p_{n_k}}$ and $\set{q_{n_k}}$ are convergent.
 Since they are contained in the discrete subring $\Gamma$ they are eventually constant, viz. $p_{n_k}=p$ and $q_{n_k}=q$, with $p,q\in \Gamma$, for all large $k$.
 Then for sufficiently large $k$ we have

 which is a contradiction.
 This proves the proposition. \end{proof}

 \begin{remark} Existence of continued fraction expansions over $\Gamma$, for $z\in \C'$, evidently involves the condition that $\Gamma$ should contain elements at distance less than $1$ from $z$, and the successive $z_n$'s as above.
 This condition holds for all $z$ precisely for $\Gamma$ which are Euclidean rings; see \cite{D-gen} for some details.
 The condition holds in particular for the ring $\G$ of Gaussian integers, generated by $1$ and $i$, and the ring $\E$ of Eisenstein integers, generated by $1$ and $\omega$, the latter being a nontrivial cubic root of $1$; these will be the subrings of interest in the examples discussed in later sections. \end{remark}